harshalkotkar156/DSA/README.md

 # DSA
-This file Contains All dsa Code of GFG POTD Solve
+This file Contains All DSA code of the SPPU University Assingments